 Board Member Sued for Governance Failure

-Volunteer Injured During Service Delivery
+Volunteer Injured During Service Activity

-• Statutory liability covers fines and legal costs if Safe Work Australia investigates and finds a health and safety breach
+• Statutory liability covers fines and legal costs if Safe Work Australia investigators find a WHS breach

 Data Breach Exposes Donor Information

-• Cyber liability cover pays for IT forensic investigation, notification costs, credit monitoring for affected donors, and legal advice
+• Cyber liability pays for IT forensic investigation, notification costs, credit monitoring for affected donors, and legal advice

-• The cost of responding to a data breach affecting 5,000 individuals can reach $50,000 - $150,000+
+• Responding to a data breach affecting thousands of individuals can cost $50,000 to $150,000 or more

 • Reputational damage may affect future donations and fundraising if not managed professionally